johannesjo/ng-fab-form/README.md

             };
         ngFabFormProvider.setInsertErrorTplFn(customInsertFn);
     });

 ```
+### use a custom scroll-to handler
-And you can change the scroll animation-handler to one of your liking:
+You can change the scroll animation-handler to one of your liking:

 ```javascript
 angular.module('exampleApp', [